pi-top/pi-topOS-Software/scripts/package-cloud-cli/README.rst

 PackageCloud CLI
 ================

-CLI to manage PackageCloud repositories, using the PackageCloud `Web API <https://packagecloud.io/docs/api>`_ .
+CLI to manage PackageCloud repositories, using the their `Web API <https://packagecloud.io/docs/api>`_ .

 Usage
 -----